Learning the meanings of function words from grounded language using a visual question answering model: Experiment 2: The effect of alternatives on reasoning

 \subsection{Interim conclusion}

-Our second experiment examined our second research question: Does the existence alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?
+This experiment examined our second research question: does the existence alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?
 We found that in the absence of a logical alternative, models correctly learnt to generalize the meaning of conjunction and disjunction.
-Our findings confirm our hypothesis that the presence, or absence, of a pragmatic alternative can affect how models learn the meaning of logical connectives \textit{and} and \textit{or}.
+Our findings confirm our hypothesis that the presence, or absence, of a pragmatic alternative can affect how models learn to interpret logical connectives \textit{and} and \textit{or}.
 Next, we will evaluate how the frequency of different function words may also affect how models learn their meanings.